Bezalel Academy of Arts and Design: Today

 In 2006, the Bezalel Academy of Art and Design celebrated its 100th anniversary.
-Today, it is located on Mount Scopus in Jerusalem and has 1,500 students.
 Faculties include Fine Arts, Architecture, Ceramic Design, Industrial Design, Jewelry, Photography, Visual Communication, Animation, Film, and Art History & Theory.
-The architecture campus is in downtown Jerusalem, in the historic Bezalel building.
 Bezalel offers Bachelor of Fine Arts (B.F.A.), Bachelor of Architecture (B.Arch.), Bachelor of Design (B.Des.) degrees, a Master of Fine Arts in conjunction with Hebrew University, two different Master of Design (M.des) degrees and Theory and Policy of art (M.A.)

-The academy has plans to move back to the city center.

 In 2011, the Bezalel student show at the Milan Furniture Fair was described as a "lively runner-up" for the best exhibit.